-Use Square Feet of Floor Area Number of Berths Dimensions of Berth Unobstructed Clearance of Berth Industrial 60,000 and over 3 12 feet x 35 feet 14 feet 60,000 and over
+Use Square Feet of Number of Dimensions of Unobstructed Floor Area Berths Berth Clearance of Berth Commercial 60,000 and over 3 12 feet × 35 feet 14 feet

-- (2) Loading berths must not use the public right-of-way as part of the required off-street loading area. - (3) Required loading areas must be screened from public view, public streets, and adjacent properties by means of sight-obscuring landscaping, walls or other means, as approved through the Architectural Review process. - (4) Required loading facilities must be installed prior to final building inspection and must be permanently maintained as a condition of use. - (5) The off-street loading facilities must in all cases be on the same lot or parcel as the structure they are intended to serve.
-In no case must the required off-street loading spaces be part of the area used to satisfy the off-street parking requirements.
+(2)Loading berths must not use the public right-of-way as part of the required off-street loading area.
+(3)Required loading areas must be screened from public view, public streets, and adjacent properties by means of sight-obscuring landscaping, walls or other means, as approved through the Architectural Review process.

+- (4)Required loading facilities must be installed prior to final building inspection and must be permanently maintained as a condition of use. - (5) The off-street loading facilities must in all cases be on the same lot or parcel as the structure they are intended to serve.
+In no case must the required off-street loading spaces be part of the area used to satisfy the off-street parking requirements. - (6)A driveway designed for continuous forward flow of passenger vehicles for the purpose of loading and unloading children must be located on the site of a school or child day care center having a capacity greater than 25 students.